pabloinsente/sf_for_beh_ss/README.md

 Research in the behavioral and social sciences (B&SS) is **increasingly relying on complex computational procedures**.
 Nonetheless, researchers in the B&SS usually have **little formal training** in software development in the context of scientific computing.
 This situation limits researchers' ability to produce data processing pipelines that are **reproducible, reusable, reliable, maintainable, extensible, and shareable** with the wider scientific community.
 Introducing a **set of practices and tools from software development** can significantly help to alleviate this situation and improve the long-term sustainability of research that relies on heavy computation.

-In this talk, I provide a **selection of practices and tools** requiring relatively **low effort** in exchange of **high impact** on improving researchers' computational workflows.
+In this talk, I provide a **selection of practices and tools** requiring relatively **low effort** in exchange of **high impact** on improving researchers' computational work-flows.
 I also provide a **minimal example** illustrating the application of these simple principles in an end-to-end data analysis project.

 ## Getting started